fengzhongke/attach-runner/README.md

 # attach-runner
-java tools to comunicate with running java process
+use can use this tool to comunicate with a running process like jstat or jstack run external code in the running process